Streaming Principal Component Analysis From Incomplete Data: Acknowledgements

 \section{Acknowledgements}

 AE would like to thank Anand Vidyashankar and Chris Williams for separately pointing out the possibility of a statistical interpretation of $\alg$, as discussed at the end of Section \ref{sec:interp}.
-MBW was partially supported by NSF grant CCF-1409258 and NSF CAREER grant CCF-1149225.
+AE is also extremely grateful to Raphael Hauser for his brilliant insights.
+Lastly, the authors would like to acknowledge and thank Dehui Yang for his involvement in the early phases of this project.
+AE is supported by the Alan Turing Institute under the EPSRC grant EP/N510129/1 and partially by the Turing Seed Funding grant SF019.
+GO and LB are supported by ARO Grant W911NF-14-1-0634.
+MBW is partially supported by NSF grant CCF-1409258 and NSF CAREER grant CCF-1149225.